Navigating YouTube (2023): What Parents, Educators, & Students Need to Know

 [YouTube] is allowing its platform to be weaponized by unscrupulous actors to manipulate and exploit others - BBC News

-Why do students want to become YouTubers?
+Why do teens want to become YouTubers?

 • Students may want to share their experiences online